 Well, that was a dose of cold reality and kind of depressing considering the amount of debt I’ve incurred trying to get such a career.
 I can see that by taking his advice, you’d get to know your subject inside out, but it’s the designing that I’m interested in and the way in which a design company runs and operates is totally different.

-need an injection of enthusiastic designers who have fresh and insightful ideas, or they run the risk of becoming stagnant.
+Graduates may not have the experience but in my opinion, design firms need an injection of enthusiastic designers who have fresh and insightful ideas, or they run the risk of becoming stagnant.
 Referring back to my example of Fudge, they have designers there with much more experience than me, but they still offered me a desk to work at for 2 weeks.
 It was my first chance seeing how things happened in the ‘real world’ and they were keen to pass on their knowledge of design and the industry they’re working in, but they also asked for my thoughts and opinions on the work they were designing.
 I was a fresh set of eyes viewing their work and commenting on it, at the same time as doing some work for them whilst they were busy.

 I just wonder if Cochrane would’ve listened to his own advice when he was a student?
 He probably wouldn’t be the ‘industry heavyweight’ he is now.